h2oai/h2o4gpu/README.md

         pip install --extra-index-url https://pypi.anaconda.org/gpuopenanalytics/simple h2o4gpu
     ```

-The "nccl" (NCCL) versions give support to multi-GPU in xgboost and other algorithms.
+The "nccl" (NCCL) versions give support to multi-GPU in xgboost and in other algorithms.
 The "nonccl" versions are provided
 in case of system instability in production environments due to NCCL.

 Start a fresh pyenv or virtualenv session.